-Dana-Farber's Center for Community-Based Research, directed by Dr. Sorensen, focuses on research in cancer prevention and control.
-The core of our work is randomized worksite- and community-based studies that test the effectiveness of theory-driven interventions targeting individual and organizational change.
-This research focuses particularly on redressing disparities in cancer risk by socioeconomic position and race/ethnicity.
-Interventions are designed for low income, multiethnic populations – including blue-collar and service workers - and are embedded in the social context or environment in which people live.
+The core of Dr. Sorensen’s research is randomized community and worksite studies that test the effectiveness of theory-driven interventions targeting individual and organizational change.
+Her research has focused particularly on redressing disparities in cancer risk.
+She has designed and tested interventions for low-income and multi-ethnic populations – including blue-collar and service workers – that are embedded in the social context of people’s lives.